openconfig/featureprofiles/feature/gnoi/os/tests/osinstall/README.md

 * Subtest-2 : Configuration push verification post OS change and check health of the software-module that allows configuration.
-  1. Check the health of the software-module component that allows configuration of the router and verify if it is healthy using the leaf /components/component[**process that handles configuration of the DUT**]/healthz/status/
+  1. Check the health of the software-module component that allows configuration of the router and verify if it is **HEALTHY** using the leaf /components/component[**process that handles configuration of the DUT**]/healthz/state/status/

      a.
 If unhealthy, run HealthZ.Get() and HealthZ.Artifact() RPCs on the subject component to fetch artifacts corresponding to the event.
         * Rollback to the previous OS version by following the steps in 3, 4 and 5 above from Sub-test-1 to recover the DUT from the faulty state.